angular/angular/aio/content/tutorial/toh-pt1.md

 The Hero Editor

 @intro
-We build a simple hero editor
+We build a simple hero editor.

 @description
 ## Setup to develop locally